 Sundarban is not only a Tiger Reserve but also a National Park and a Biosphere Reserve.
-The place is popular for mighty Bengal Tigers.
-Tiger lovers from all across the globe flock Sundarbans to catch glimpses of the majestic royal beast.
-It is one of the largest homes of Bengal Tigers.
+The place is popular for the mighty Bengal Tigers.
+Tiger lovers from all across the globe flock to Sundarbans to catch glimpses of the majestic royal beast.
+It is one of the largest homes of the Bengal Tigers.

 The climate of the place is as volatile as can be expected from a coastal area.
-The average temperature ranges from 20o C to 48o C. The reserve receives plenty of rainfall in form of heavy downpour.
-The place is marked with high humidity throughout the year, courtesy proximity to the Bay of Bengal.
+The average temperature ranges from 20o C to 48o C. The reserve receives plenty of rainfall in form of heavy downpours.
+The place is marked with high humidity throughout the year, courtesy of its proximity to the Bay of Bengal.
 The humidity content may reach as high as 80%.
 June-September is the monsoon season.

 History of Sundarban National Park

 The land of Sundarbans functioned as a shelter for refugees in the 13th century.
 Today, it is a World Heritage Center standing atop the largest delta in the world.
-The delta is formed where the three rivers –the Ganges, the Brahmaputra and the Meghana merge before diving into the Bay of Bengal.
+The delta is formed where the three rivers –the Ganges, the Brahmaputra, and the Meghana merge before diving into the Bay of Bengal.

 The place has been known as Sundarban Tiger Reserve since 1973.
 Then, it was part of the 24 Paraganas division.
 It became a wildlife sanctuary in 1977 and was declared a National Park on May 4, 1984.
-Assessing the suitability of these forests for inhabiting tiger, a scientific research project for ‘tiger conservation’ was launched here in 2004.
+Assessing the suitability of these forests for inhabiting tigers, a scientific research project for ‘tiger conservation’ was launched here in 2004.

 The initial phases of research were supported by generous donations from Save the Tiger Fund and the United States Fish and Wildlife Service.
-This research has proved to be a major turn around in tiger conservation.
+This research has proved to be a major turnaround in tiger conservation.
 According to estimations, there are more than 400 Royal Bengal tigers in Sundarbans today.
 Fresh stats are to arrive soon at the end of the Tiger Census presently going on in the country.

 Biodiversity at Sundarban Tiger Reserve and National Park

 Flora: The mangrove cover of Sundarbans consists of 64 different varieties of plant life.
 These are plant species that can withstand the estuarine condition and saline showers that are frequent phenomena here due to tidal effects.
-Flaming red leaves of Genwa, crab like red flowers of Kankra and yellow flowers of Khalsi beautify the vegetation cover.
-Dhundal, Passur, Garjan, Sundri and Goran are some abundantly spotted trees.
+Flaming red leaves of Genwa, crab-like red flowers of Kankra and yellow flowers of Khalsi beautify the vegetation cover.
+Dhundal, Passur, Garjan, Sundri, and Goran are some abundantly spotted trees.